goat-yoga/rizwan-service-actual/README.md

 ## Usage

 > Some usage instructions
-1. run `npm install` to install all dependencies
+1. run `npm install` to install all dependencies.
-2. run seeding function using `node database/s3data.js`
+2. run seeding function using `node database/s3data.js`.
+3. run `npm run start` and `npm run build` to start up the server and transpilation process, respectively.

 <!-- Regarding svgr/webpack -->
 - .svg files were scraped from the website